We do our best to help make this affordable for everyone, so we're including some big discounts on the program.

 Absolutely!
 However, we don't have the resources to offer payment plans or visa assistance.

-Not exactly.
-We have made connections with many companies in Silicon Valley, Chicago, and several other major US cities that are interested in Dev Bootcamp grads.
+Nope, but we can help you start the journey.
+We have made connections with many companies in Silicon Valley, Chicago, New York, and several other major US cities that are interested in Dev Bootcamp grads.
+We give them chances to see student work and engage in the community through mentorship.
 If they make you a job offer and you accept it, we refund part of your tuition after 100 days on the job.

 Our goal is for everyone who wants full-time employment to get multiple offers, but we obviously can't guarantee or predict that.
-In 2012, over 90% of the graduates looking for a job found one, with an average starting salary of over $80k.
+In 2012, over 90% of the graduates looking for a job found one within 2 months graduation, with an average starting salary of over $80k.

 No, we don't take any of your income.
 Your new employer pays us a fee directly, which is usually 20% of the value of your first year's salary.
 You get paid your full salary.